dmenne/breathtestcore/README.md

 The core fitting functions and the Stan variants are stable and have versions on CRAN.
 The [Shiny](https://shiny.rstudio.com) web app is only available on github; a CRAN release is not planned.
-[Online demo](https://apps.menne-biomed.de/breathtestshiny), [source code](https://github.com/dmenne/breathtestshiny).
+[source code](https://github.com/dmenne/breathtestshiny).

 **Reference**: